By Angela Westfield

 2) Re-calibrate their store fleet footprints and close or re-purpose weaker locations and outlets to provide additional fulfillment assets, thereby increasing their productivity and lowering variable costs.

 3) Objectively examine store and support infrastructure costs and make informed choices as to where and how and when to invest in digital and brick and mortar channels.

 4) Re-examine breadth and depth of free shipping and return policies.
-Do not try to beat Amazon at its own game.
+Do not try to beat Amazon at its own game, and

 5) Fine-tune price-matching policies to reduce negative impact on gross margins without losing the sale.